kubernetes/enhancements/keps/sig-storage/4876-mutable-csinode-allocatable/README.md

 are missing a bunch of machinery and tooling and can't do that now.
 -->

+Yes, the following test scenarios were validated in the Alpha release:

+- Upgrade path: API server and Kubelet upgrades were tested with the feature gate enabled, confirming that CSINode updates begin working once both components support the feature.

+- Downgrade path: When the feature gate is disabled or components are downgraded, confirmed that CSINode.Allocatable remains at its last value and becomes immutable again.

+- upgrade->downgrade->upgrade path: Verified that the full cycle works as expected, with CSINode updates resuming when the feature is re-enabled without requiring additional configuration.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

 <!--
 Even if applying deprecation policies, they may still surprise some users.
 -->

+No.

 ### Monitoring Requirements